ABC Evening News for Tuesday, Nov 07, 1978

 (Studio) State legislature and governor races across nation noted; upcoming reports outlined.

 REPORTER: Max Robinson

-(Studio) Estimated cost of congress campaigns stated on screen.
+(Studio) No. of Americans qualified to vote today stated on screen.

 Note to sponsor members: The Vanderbilt Television News Archive video player requires a modern operating system and browser to work properly.
 If you are experiencing playback problems, check the minimum requirements and adjust your setup accordingly.
 After adjustments, if you continue to experience problems, please contact us.